Monday, May 3, 2010

 crushed ice

 1. Fill a rocks glass or julep cup with crushed ice.
 Add the simple syrup and bourbon and stir (in a julep cup, you would stir until a frost forms on the glass).
 Garnish with mint springs.
+We don't have julep cups, and have been using our copper mule cups for this drink, and they work well to keep the drink cold.

 Hot Brown Sandwiches